GoogleChrome/chrome-launcher/readme.md

 ## Lighthouse Viewer

 If you run Lighthouse with the `--output=json` flag, it will generate a json dump of the run.
 You can view this report online by visiting http://googlechrome.github.io/lighthouse/viewer/ and dragging the file onto the app.
-Reports can also be shared by clicking the share icon in the top right corner and signing in to Github.
+Reports can also be shared by clicking the share icon in the top right corner and signing in to GitHub.

-Note: shared reports are stashed as a secret Gist in Github, under your account.
+Note: shared reports are stashed as a secret Gist in GitHub, under your account.

 ## Develop